tidehackathon/team-ffi/README.md

 ### Dataset modification

-- Concatinated all twitter datasets
+- Concatenated all twitter datasets
 - Removed duplicates
 - Added a column of hashtag free text
 - Extracted user information on a more readable format and added a column to dataframe for each data point